 Jaimie Ferguson, LGPC

 Jaimie Ferguson, LGPC enjoys working with a variety of populations, from children to adults, and emphasizes a collaborative, holistic, client-centered approach to counseling.
 While completing her Master.s degree, she provided brief counseling to adult offenders at the Carroll County Detention Center and later completed her internship at the Carroll County Youth Service Bureau, providing counseling to families and individuals from school-age through adulthood.
 Jaimie has a passion for working with clients who are motivated to evoke true healing change in their lives, providing a positive counseling experience in a safe, non-judgmental atmosphere using a variety of approaches, including Cognitive-Behavioral Therapy, Psychodynamic Therapy, Person-Centered Counseling, Play Therapy, and Mindfulness-Based Therapy.
-Her clinical expertise includes managing anxiety, depression/other mood disorders, ADD/ADHD, life-transition adjustments, OCD, DID, self-esteem, and self-harm from a solutions-, positive-, and strengths-based perspective.
+Her clinical expertise includes managing anxiety, depression/other mood disorders, ACT, life-transition adjustments, OCD, DID, self-esteem, and self-harm from a solutions-, positive-, and strengths-based perspective.

 Therapy Provided: Individual and Family